Why Foster Care?

 Almost half a million children were in foster care in September 2016, according to information from the Adoption and Foster Care Analysis and Reporting System (AFCARS).
 Of those, nearly half were in non-relative homes.
 The need for foster homes continues to grow, with some areas experiencing an increase in children coming into care.

 Those who view foster care from the outside may wonder why it’s so important.
-Perhaps some have even thought about becoming foster parents but haven’t taken the next step.
+Perhaps some have even thought about becoming Resource Parents but haven’t taken the next step.
 It may be helpful to understand why there’s such a need for this service.

 Safety and Stability